 Article V - Expenditures - Authorization

-Union money can be spent only with proper authorization.
+Union money can only be spent with proper authorization.
 Authorization should be given only for expenditures that serve a legitimate union purpose.
 It is the duty of all union officers, including the Executive Board, to exercise adequate monitoring of all authorizations to ensure that funds are spent only for legitimate union purposes.
-Officers and staff have a fiduciary responsibility to see that the union’s assets are managed prudently, ensuring that any and all expenditures are for the exclusive benefit of the affiliate and its members.
+Officers and employees have a fiduciary responsibility to ensure that the union’s assets are managed prudently and all expenditures are for the exclusive benefit of the affiliate and its members.
 Proper authorization is accomplished by the following methods:

 Payments required by law need no further authorization.
-Examples include taxes on property owned by the union, federal or state income taxes withheld from salaries and allowances of union officers and employees, Social Security taxes, Medicare taxes, unemployment and/or Worker’s Compensation taxes, and other federal, state, and local taxes or license fees.
+Examples include taxes on property owned by the union, payroll taxes withheld from salaries and allowances of union officers and employees, fines and/or penalties assessed against the affiliate or other payments required by government or regulatory agencies.

 Payments required by a union constitution (constitution may be the International, Council or Local Union Constitution) to which the affiliate is subject need no further authorization by either the Executive Board or membership.
-Examples include International Union and Council per capita taxes established by the respective constitutions, and payment of fees for bonding of officers and employees as required by the International Constitution.
+Examples include International Union and Council per capita taxes, and payment of fees for bonding of officers and employees as required by the International Constitution.
 (This may also be a requirement of federal law.)

 Payments to meet contractual obligations, provided proper advance authorization of the original contract or policy was obtained from the membership (or delegate assembly) or the Executive Board, may be made without further authorization.
-Examples include payments made pursuant to leases on office or meeting space, automobiles, and equipment; salaries for employees covered by a collective bargaining agreement; payment of fringe benefits or into a retirement fund covered by terms of a contract; and payments being made on a time-payment contract for property of any nature.
+Examples include payments made pursuant to leases on office or meeting space, automobiles, and equipment; salaries for employees covered by a collective bargaining agreement or other contract; payment of fringe benefits or employee salary deferrals into a retirement fund covered by terms of a contract; and payments being made on a time-payment contract for property of any nature.